 My research has focused on the application of natural algorithms (metaheuristics) to design problems particularly in telecommunications.
 This has included adaptive evolutionary algorithms, problem-specific heuristics, genetic algorithms, genetic programming, ant colony optimisation and particle swarm optimisation.

-At Northumbria, I am a member of the Computational Intelligence & Visual Computing research group, and currently developing several areas, including: applying evolutionary computing to the solution of Futoshiki as part of a wider project on Japanese pencil puzzles (with Prof Martyn Amos, and Dr Huw Lloyd of MMU); developing human-inspired explainable-AI approaches to visual computing using genetic programming (with Dr Adrian Clark and Dr Keith May of University of Essex); and applying problem-specific evolutionary algorithms to routing and spectrum allocation in elastic optical networks.
+At Northumbria, I am a member of the Intelligent Systems Research Group, and currently developing several areas, including: applying evolutionary computing to the solution of Futoshiki and Sokoban as part of a wider project on Japanese pencil puzzles (with Prof Martyn Amos, and Dr Huw Lloyd of MMU); developing human-inspired explainable-AI approaches to visual computing using genetic programming (with Dr Adrian Clark and Dr Keith May of University of Essex); and applying problem-specific evolutionary algorithms to routing and spectrum allocation in elastic optical networks.